St. Francis Man Charged With Assault With A Dangerous Weapon

-United States Attorney Brendan V. Johnson announced that a St. Francis, South Dakota, man has been indicted by a federal grand jury for Assault with a Dangerous Weapon and Assault Resulting in Serious Bodily Injury.
+United States Attorney Brendan V. Johnson announced that a St. Francis, South Dakota, man has been indicted by a federal grand jury.

-Westlee Ford, age 20, was indicted on August 21, 2013.
-He appeared before U.S. Magistrate Judge Mark A. Moreno on September 6, 2013, and pled not guilty to the Indictment.
+Samuel White Lance, age 22, was indicted on November 14, 2013, for Assault with a Dangerous Weapon.
+He appeared before U.S. Magistrate Judge Mark A. Moreno on November 21, 2013, and pled not guilty to the Indictment.

-The maximum penalty upon conviction is 10 years in custody and/or a $250,000 fine, 3 years of supervised release, and a $100 special assessment to the Federal Crime Victims Fund.
+The maximum penalty upon conviction is 10 years of imprisonment and/or a $250,000 fine, 3 years of supervised release, an additional 2 years of supervised release upon revocation, and a mandatory $100 special assessment to the Federal Crime Victims Fund.
 Restitution may also be ordered.

 The investigation is being conducted by the Rosebud Sioux Tribe Law Enforcement Services.
-Assistant U.S. Attorney Tim Maher is prosecuting the case.
+Assistant U.S. Attorney Marie H. Ruettgers is prosecuting the case.